UBC-Thunderbots/Software/docs/getting-started-wsl.md

 Windows has a Windows Subsystem for Linux component that can be used to develop and run code for Linux on Windows.
 WSL1 was a Windows component that implemented Linux kernel interfaces, and didn't work great with Thunderbots AI software or grSim.
 WSL2 runs a full-fledged Linux kernel in a VM, and works great with Thunderbots AI software and grSim with the exception that we need to use software rendering instead of GPU-accelerated rendering for grSim and our AI.

+**Support for WSL is experimental and requires some effort to get going.
+Because we use software rendering, the experience will also be degraded on computers with weak or old CPUs.**

-Note that this will not work with legacy robots.
-Due to the lack of USB support in WSL2, we are unable to use the USB dongle used to communicate with them.
+**Note that this will not work with legacy robots.
+Due to the lack of USB support in WSL2, we are unable to use the USB dongle used to communicate with them.**

 ## WSL2 Setup